Cj-Malone/who-helped-holly/content/timeline/2024-11-16-knocking-police.md

 +++
-date = '2024-11-16T00:00:00Z'
+date = '2024-11-16T16:00:00Z'
 draft = true
 title = 'Police'
 +++

-CM and BT visited the police station to find out what was going on.
+BT and CM visited the police station to find out what was going on.

 We told him who was the last person to see Holly, and when.